RaviAmane/SOR-API/USE_CASE_1.md

 - For details on `HTTP GET` on `/customers`, please refer to the [API Documentation](API_DOCUMENTATION.md).

 **Important Notes:**
   - ***Granularity of timestamp:*** The API maintains the timestamp at ***3 digit micro seconds***.
 The client must maintain the same level of granularity.
-A different granularity may result into missing the existing records or receiving the duplicate records.
+A different granularity may result into missing the existing records or receiving the duplicate records (across two consecutive API calls).
   - ***isDeleted field:*** The API returns the deleted customer records with `isDeleted = 1`.